ovro-lwa/calim-mmode-pipeline/InstallingMModesOnCalim.md

 # Environment Building

 Before the 0.7 release there is not the fancy new package and environment builder.
-This means that you will have to manually build said environment.
+This means that you will have to manually build said environment by just adding the packages.

 The base packages required by this program are: